walmartlabs/concord-website/docs/plugins/crypto.md

 - [Exporting Credentials](#credentials)
 - [Encrypting and Decrypting Values](#encrypting)

-The task is provided automatically by the Concord and does not require any external dependencies.
+The task is provided automatically by Concord and does not require any external dependencies.

 <a name="ssh-key"/>